iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Uncontested Divorce in Iowa?

 Spouses who completely agree on the conditions of their divorce, including spousal support, custody, assets division, and visitation, may file for divorce jointly in Iowa.
-This legal process is called an uncontested divorce and it is usually faster and less costly than a contested divorce.
+This legal process is called an uncontested divorce, and it is usually faster and less costly than a contested divorce.

-Where to Get an Uncontested Divorce Form in Iowa
+Where To Get An Uncontested Divorce Form in Iowa

 • Guide for a divorce (children), and